Thinking about contributing to a registered retirement savings plans (RRSP) before the annual deadline hits?

-"This will be reconciled at the end of the year," says Steele.
-"So let's say your marginal tax rate is 35% and you took money from your RRSP at (a withholding tax rate of) 10%.
-Then you'll still owe that other 25% in taxes."
+“So let’s say your marginal tax rate is 35% and you took money from your RRSP at (a withholding tax rate of) 10%.
+Then you’ll still owe that other 25% in taxes,” explains Steele.

-Steele's advice?
-Your RRSP should be your option of last resort.
+Steele’s advice?
+Use your RRSP as your option of last resort.